EdgeFirstAI/documentation/docs/models/validation/vision/managed.md

-# Managed Validation
+# On Cloud Validation

-This tutorial will describe the steps to validate the performance of **Vision** models as managed sessions in EdgeFirst Studio that have been trained through the [end-to-end workflows](../../../getting_started/workflows/index.md) or [Training Vision](../../training/vision.md).
+This tutorial will show the steps for running validation on the cloud.
+This type of validation is hosted as a managed validation session in EdgeFirst Studio.
+A managed validation session is self hosted in an EC2 instance which is suited for users that do not have an embedded platform available to host the validation process.
+In this tutorial, you will validate a **Vision** model that was trained through the [end-to-end workflows](../../../getting_started/workflows/index.md) or [Training Vision](../../training/vision.md).
 For a tutorial to validate Fusion models, see [Validating Fusion Models](../fusion/managed.md).

-A managed validation session is self hosted in an EC2 instance which is suited for users that do not have an embedded platform available to host the validation process.
-A [user-managed validation](user_managed.md) session deploys the model in an embedded platform for validation.
+Another type of validation is the [On Target Validation](user_managed.md) which is hosted as a user-managed validation session in EdgeFirst Studio.
+A user-managed validation session deploys the model in an embedded platform.

 {% include-markdown "discrete/studio/create_mpk_validation_session.md" %}